firebolt-db/godocs/docs/Guides/loading-data/loading-data.md

 You can also load data into an existing table using your own schema definition.
 Defining your own schema, instead of automatically detecting it, can give you finer control over data ingestion.

-1. Create the target table
+1. Create the target table.

     Create a table to load the data into, as shown in the following code example:
     ```sql